Eclypses/mte-relay-server/guides/aws/mte-relay-server-container-usage-guide.md

 ## MTE Relay Client-Side Setup

 The MTE Relay server provides access to the client JavaScript module required to encode/decode data on the client.
-Once the server is set up, the client JS code is available at the route /public/mte-relay-client.js.
+Once the server is set up, the client JS code is available at the route `/public/mte-relay-client.js`.
 <br/>_\*The MTE Relay Client is not a container.
-This is a JavaScript Package that you must embed in your own web application._
+This is a JavaScript Package that you must embed in your own client-side application._

 1. Navigate to your load balancer, and append the path `/public/mte-relay-client.js`
 2. Include using a `<script src=".../public/mte-relay-client.js"></script>`
 3. Include by copy/pasting into the source code of your web application.
-4. Use mteFetch() to send encrypted data.
+4. Use `mteFetch()` to send encrypted data.
 This is analogous to (and likely should replace instances of) the JavaScript [Fetch API](https://www.w3schools.com/jsref/api_fetch.asp).

 ```js
 // use mteFetch to handle pairing, encoding data, and sending/receiving it